XDR Python SDK Examples๐

 print(results)

 There are two primary methods of pagination.
-The first allows for retrieval of up to 10,000 alerts.
-The other allows for retrieval of up to 1,000,000 alerts.
+The first allows for retrieval of up to 10,000 detections.
+The other allows for retrieval of up to 1,000,000 detections.

 Paginate search requests using the limit and offset fields.